saimatsumoto/website-docs/README.md

 - [website-frontend](https://github.com/ProvidenceGeeks/website-frontend) - UI frontend application for the website project
 - [website-lambda-meetup](https://github.com/ProvidenceGeeks/website-lambda-meetup) - AWS Lambda for periodically retrieving data from the meetup.com API
 - [website-lambda-wordpress](https://github.com/ProvidenceGeeks/website-lambda-wordpress) - AWS Lambda for periodically retrieving blog post data from the PVD Geeks WordPress REST API

+## Supplementary Resources
+This is just to test on making changes to github items.